Summary

 Avatar: The Way of Water was a great continuation of the 2009 Avatar, but it did manage to repeat James Cameron’s original movie in eight big ways.
 Due to Avatar: The Way of Water being a sequel to Avatar, it makes sense that both films share a lot of parallels.
 The Avatar franchise is linked together by a common story, characters, and themes, meaning that the DNA of each film will be essentially the same as the series continues on.
 However, it is hard not to notice some of these parallels in Avatar: The Way of Water, like these eight.

-- Shin Godzilla Ending Explained, Plot, Cast, Trailer, and More
+- Doctor Slump Episode 8 Ending Explained, Release Date, Cast, Plot and More

 After 13 years of waiting for a sequel to 2009’s Avatar, Avatar: The Way of Water was finally released in 2022, with it overall exceeding fan expectations.
 In the years since its release, however, some viewers have begun to criticize the similarities between Avatar: The Way of Water and Avatar.
 Some have held the position that the sequel is a retreat of the original made for a new generation.
 There are definitely some moments of repetition, but others argue that these parallels are used to hit home the thematic purpose of the Avatar franchise.